 Preheat the oven to 400F (you can use a countertop oven).
 Begin by cutting your sweet potato and onions.
 Make sure you wash your sweet potato before cutting.
 Dice as evenly as possible and keep aside in a bowl.

 After you are done cutting your sweet potato, dice your onions in a similar size as the sweet potato.
 Transfer onions to a separate bowl and keep aside until needed.

 Quickly wash Brussels sprouts in a colander and cut off stems.
 Discard stems, and then quarter the Brussels sprouts.
 Transfer to a third separate bowl and season with salt and pepper, 2 teaspoons of avocado oil, and mix with hands to evenly spread the seasoning.

 Slice the sausages in circles and add these to the same sheet pan as the one you will use to cook the Brussels sprouts.
 Keep the sausage and the Brussels sprouts separated but evenly distributed.

 Step 3: Season Sweet Potatoes

-Season sweet potatoes in the same bowl with salt and pepper, 2 teaspoon paprika, 1 teaspoon thyme, zest from 1 orange, and 2 teaspoon of avocado oil.
+Season sweet potatoes in the same bowl with salt and pepper, 2 teaspoon paprika, 1 teaspoon thyme, zest from 1 orange, and 2 teaspoons of avocado oil.
 Mix with your hands to season evenly.

-Using different sheet trays, transfer the sweet potato to a foil lined sheet tray and spread to avoid having sweet potatoes overlapping.
+Using different sheet trays, transfer the sweet potato to a foil-lined sheet tray and spread to avoid having sweet potatoes overlapping.